 Kant’s question: “How are synthetic cognitions A Priori possible?” is a preliminary question for which Kant demands an answer prior to the consideration of anything offered as an answer to the challenge voiced in his Critique of Pure Reason.
 This challenge and the meaning of this question is clarified in the context of Kant’s response to a reviewer who failed to understand his Critique.
 Kant’s response to his reviewer is found in the Appendix to his Prolegomena to Any Future Metaphysics, the subsequent work written by Kant in his attempt to address such misinterpretations.
 In the Appendix Kant mentions that his reviewer “does not mention a word about the possibility of synthetic knowledge a priori, the special problem upon the solution of which the fate of metaphysics wholly rests and upon which my Critique (as well as the present Prolegomena) entirely hinges.”
 Without a satisfactory answer to this preliminary question Kant writes off, without the need of any further deliberation, anything that might be offered in the name of metaphysics.
 It can be said that the entire philosophical community is still at a loss as to just what Kant meant by this question and why he thought it was of paramount importance to metaphysics.

-There are three versions of the argument in the PDF and Flipbook.
+There are two versions of the argument.
 First, a longer version providing the most relevant quotes from Kant.
-Second, Appendix I, an abbreviated version without the help of Kant.
-And third, Appendix II, a simplified one page abstract diagram of the argument.
+Second, an abbreviated version without the help of Kant.

 The relevant philosophers quoted, aside from Kant, are: Hume, Hegel, and Bergson.